tcm5343/circular-dependency-detector/README.md

 Todo:
 Return 2d slice of nodes instead of integers from topological generations

-Consider edge cases involving multigraphs in topological generations
+Consider edge cases involving multi-graphs in topological generations

-Allow the input file to define nodes as strings instead of just ints (use a set and map)
+Allow the input file to define nodes as strings instead of just integers (use a set and map) Input the NetworkX adjacency list format

+## Musical Acknowledgements
+Bob Dylan - Early Mornin' Rain
+Galt MacDermot - Ripped Open By Metal Explosion